Stairlifts 101: Everything To Know Before You Purchase

 As with other variants, an annual full service conducted by a qualified technician is necessary to ensure the curved stairlift is running optimally.
 Before you purchase, however, make sure to go over the warranty agreement with a fine-tooth comb to see what it covers.
 Some companies offer free annual servicing, which is incredibly cost-effective in the long run.

-Safety
+• Safety

-As expenditure can vary significantly between different types of stairlifts, we’ve created a handy breakdown of the costs here.
+Anywhere between $10,000 and $15,000.
+The range is significant, so we’ve created a handy breakdown of the costs here.

 Stairlift Rental